East Coast Eagles: East Coast Eagles (1999-2011)

+Sydney Hills Eagles (2012-2014)

 Following the completion of the 2011 season, the club was admitted to the North East Australian Football League and subsequently the name of the club was changed to the Sydney Hills Eagles.

 In December 2012, it was announced that Marc Dragicevic had been recruited as coach of the Eagles' NEAFL team.
+In 2014 long time captain Jon Vlatko reached the milestone of 150 games for the Eagles.
+Former Eagles player Michael Sankey, took over coaching duties in 2014.

-The years of 2012, 2013 and 2014 were spent playing in the NEAFL competition as the Sydney Hills Eagles, however in 2015 the Club withdrew from the NEAFL and returned to AFL Sydney where it fields four teams in Premier Division, Div One, Div Three and Under 19's.
+The years of 2012, 2013 and 2014 were spent playing in the NEAFL competition as the Sydney Hills Eagles.
+During this time the Men's AFL Sydney Premier Division team, which had previously won three back to back grand finals in 2009, 2010, and 2011 and been minor premiers in 2008, struggled to continue with their previous form.
+They failed to make finals, and even won the Wooden spoon in 2013.

-The year of 2016 bought in the club's first Premier Division flag since its re-introduction to the Sydney AFL which saw Michael Sankey and Jon Vlakto hold the Premier Division Cup for the 2016 season, avenging the loss in 2015.